Tamburasca/WDR3_concert_downloader/README.md

 Running in a Docker container it streams mp3-files that are provided in a directory as specified in *.env* - one after another, randomly selected.
-Text as "metadata" is injected between the byte stream chunks, if the client exposes the attribute *icy-metadata* = '1' in its request header.
+Text as "metadata" is injected between the byte stream chunks, if the client exhibits the attribute *icy-metadata* = '1' in its request header.
 For the time being we utilize metadata of the mp3-files that comprise title, album and genre.
+We got two solutions, comprising a asnychronous and a synchronous version of the streaming server.